Mediation offers a supportive, flexible and cost-effective way for people to address matters relating to their family on separation.

 If following the MIAM’s, the mediator concludes the case is suitable for mediation, a joint session is arranged.

-During the initial mediation session, the mediator will explain the ground rules and what is expected of everyone in the sessions.
+During the first joint mediation session, the mediator will explain the ground rules and what is expected of everyone in the sessions.
 This information is written down and is called an “Agreement to Mediate” and having gone through the document, both parties will be asked to sign the document.

-If you and your former partner agree proposals, the mediator will discuss with both parties about the best way to turn these into a legally binding agreement and if it is in fact necessary.
+If you and your former partner reach mutually acceptable terms, the mediator will discuss with both parties about the best way to turn these into a legally binding agreement and if it is in fact necessary.
 It is likely at this stage that each party will seek the instruction of a family solicitor to assist.

 Is where you, your former partner and the mediator meet in one room to discuss the issues you are dealing with.
-Sessions are generally between 60 and 90 minutes long and as a rule of thumb it takes between 3-4 sessions for parties to come to an agreement.
+Sessions are generally between 60 and 90 minutes long and as a rule of thumb it takes between 3-4 sessions for parties to come to mutually acceptable terms.
 It can be shorter or slightly longer depending on the complexity of the issues.

 Is the second most common type of mediation.
 This is when you and your former partner do not or cannot be in the same room together.
 In such situations, the mediator will go between two rooms to carry out discussions.
 It is very helpful for people who have been in a volatile relationship in the past and personal safety may be a worry.
 One disadvantage of shuttle mediation is the increased time it takes to carry out discussion and as a result, the costs are often a little more.